dgafka/business-oriented-architecture/README.md

 * `Service` - This is your class registered in dependency injection container.
 * `Application` - This your whole application which contains of all the necessary configuration to expose your business logic to the world
+* `Aggregate` - This is your business logic which is grouped together, e.g. `Order` or `Customer`.
+Consider is as entity rich in behaviours.
 * `Message Handler` - This is method of your class which is registered as message handler in messaging infrastructure, e.g. `Command/Event/Query Handler`.
 * `Message` - This is message which is send to messaging infrastructure, e.g. `Command/Event/Query`.
 * `Message Channel` - This is channel which is used to send messages to messaging infrastructure, e.g. Think of it as a transport layer.
 * `Message Consumer` - This is consumer which is used to consume messages from `Message Channels` to execute your `Message Handlers`.
+Often called `"Worker"` in PHP world.

 ## Executing demos